Groschen: Middle Ages

 Names like groschen, grossus/grossi, grosso, grossone, grosz, gros, groš, groat, Groten, garas etc. were used in the Middle Ages for all thick silver coins, as opposed to thin silver coins such as deniers or pennies.
 Historically it was equal to between several and a dozen denarii.

-In the German-speaking world, the groschen was usually worth 12 pfennigs; many regional (small) groschen e.g. Neugroschen, Groten (plural: Grote) in northern Germany, English: groat, Mariengroschen, Grösch(e)l were worth between 2½ and 10 pfennigs.
+In the German-speaking world, the groschen was usually worth 12 pfennigs; many regional (small) groschen such as Neugroschen, Groten (plural: Grote) in northern Germany, English: groat, Mariengroschen, Grösch(e)l were worth between 2 1/2 and 10 pfennigs.
 The later Kreuzer, a coin worth 4 pfennigs arose from the linguistic abbreviation of the small Kreuzgroschen.

-The groschen was first introduced into the Holy Roman Empire in 1271 by Duke Meinhard II of Tyrol in Merano after Venice struck her first 2,1 gr. silver grosso in 1192.
+The groschen was first introduced into the Holy Roman Empire in 1271 by Duke Meinhard II of Tyrol in Merano after the Republic of Venice struck its first 2.1-grain silver grosso in 1192.
 It was originally a solid coin of pure silver, larger than the denarius which was no longer valid.
 In essence, it took the place of a variety of the older pfennigs, whose silver purity had inflated their value over the centuries.
 According to one source, the city of Trier is said to have struck groschen-like, thick pfennigs as early as 1104, which were then followed in 1300 by the Bohemian groschen from Kuttenberg.
 The new coin soon inspired other 'mint lords' (Münzherren) and was given, not least for reasons of economic necessity, a higher face value in the Early Renaissance period.
 Upper Italian coins of multiple pfennig value in the High Middle Ages were similarly called Grossini (cf. also Schilling).

-The 1286 Tyrolean example (above right) weighs 1.45 g, it is marked with ME IN AR DVS (for "Meinhard") and a Double Cross (obverse), and with DUX TIROL and the Eagle of Tyrol (reverse).
+The 1286 Tyrolean example (above right) weighs 1.45 g, it is marked with me in ar dvs (for "Meinhard") and a Double Cross (obverse), and with dvx tirol and the Eagle of Tyrol (reverse).

 In 1328 Emperor Louis IV, the Bavarian, authorised Count Adolf VI of Berg to mint torneses in Wipperfürth.
 The oldest groschen in the area that is now modern Germany were minted there until 1346.

-Following the example of the Tours Grossus, the Prague groschen or groš was minted in Kuttenberg and, around 1338/1339, the Meissen groschen in Freiberg's National Mint in the Margraviate of Meissen.
+Following the example of the Tours Grossus, the Prague groschen or groš was minted in Kuttenberg and, around 1338–1339, the Meissen groschen in Freiberg's National Mint in the Margraviate of Meissen.
 Both coins gained importance throughout the empire and had a strong influence on German coinage.
 Groschen valued at 12 pfennigs were common.
 The Polish groschen or grosz was worth only half as much – 6 pfennigs – and was commonly used in Silesia as a grosch(e)l or gresch(e)l worth just 2 1/2 to 3 pfennigs.

 The 'prince's groschen' (Fürstengroschen) set a record in terms of the devaluation of the Meissen groschen.
 When this groschen was introduced in March 1393, its value was 23 2/5 of a Rhenish guilder.
 In 1406, the devaluation of these coins reached its peak: 53 groschen were now equal to 1 Rhenish guilder.

 The groschen was minted during the Middle Ages in the following areas: